Kwame Alexander: Personal life and education

 Alexander was born in Manhattan, New York, and grew up in Virginia.
 His father was a scholar and book publisher and his mother was an educator.

 Alexander attended Virginia Tech, where he began premedical studies before taking a writing class with award-winning poet Nikki Giovanni.
 On May 11, 2024, Alexander received an honorary doctorate degree from American University in Washington, DC.

 Books

 Alexander's picture book Acoustic Rooster and His Barnyard Band was selected for the 2014 "Michigan Reads!
 One State, One Children's Book" program.
 He won a 2020 Newbery Honor for his illustrated poem The Undefeated.

 Alexander runs the Bookinaday program to introduce children to writing and publishing.
 He is a regular contributor to National Public Radio's Morning Edition program.

-The Door of No Return, a historical verse novel set in Ghana in 1861, told from the perspective of 11-year-old Koffi, was inspired by Alexander's visits to Ghana.
+The Door of No Return, a historical verse novel set in Ghana in 1861, told from the perspective of 11-year-old Kofi, was inspired by Alexander's visits to Ghana.